 Preschool and Pre-K

 I am a strong believer in considering the whole child when it comes to preschool and pre-k education.
 The Physical, Cognitive, Emotional, Social aspects of each child is considered when planning the curriculum.
 The curriculum at SHCC is hands-on and developmentally appropriate.
 It is my goal that each child is prepared for kindergarten by nurturing his/her curiosity and has had numerous experiences in each aspect of his/her development.
-I do believe that letters, numbers and beginning reading skills are important because of the school district's all day kindergarten program, but these do not take precedents over the other areas of growth and learning, and these skills are taught in a hands-on developmentally appropriate way.
+I do believe that letters, numbers and beginning reading skills are important because of the school district's all day kindergarten program, but these do not take precedence over the other areas of growth and learning, and these skills are taught in a hands-on developmentally appropriate way.
 At SHCC I teach these skills within our monthly theme.
 Our math, literacy, dramatic play, art and science centers, and units revolve around this theme, using hands-on materials.

 The multi-age environment is a wonderful way for children to learn social skills.
 They learn to interact with children of a variety of ages.
 They learn to take turns, help one another, deal with conflict in a socially acceptable way, express their wants, and recognize other children's emotional needs as well.
 These skills are really practiced in the dramatic play area, which for a couple of weeks a month may be changed into a bakery, grocery store or restaurant to give the children many opportunities to practice these skills.